 Charging types and speeds can be filtered too, showing only those points that are compatible with users’ cars.

-The GeniePoint Network is owned and run by Engie EV Solutions, which was previously ChargePoint Services before it was acquired by Engie in 2019.
-The network provides public, private and workplace charging solutions; primarily rapid points, with the remainder providing fast charging.
+The GeniePoint Network is owned and run by Equans (formerly Engie EV Solutions), and operates rapid and fast EV charge points in England, Scotland, and Wales.
+Previously ChargePoint Services before it was acquired by Engie in 2019, the network provides public, private and workplace charging solutions: primarily rapid points, with the remainder providing fast charging.